 Pick your tool

 All three tools work from Claude Code, Cursor, and Codex.
-Choose based on the standard your target paywall accepts and the wallet experience you want.| Tool | Best for | Standards | Proceeds URL |
+Choose based on the standard your target paywall accepts and the wallet experience you want.Use from your IDE

-The setup pattern is the same across Claude Code, Cursor, and Codex:Install the CLI or skill
+The setup pattern is the same across Claude Code, Cursor, and Codex:1

 Each tool ships a CLI, an agent skill, or an MCP server.
 Install it once in the IDE where your agent runs (see the per-tool pages for the exact command).